parthenon-hpc-lab/parthenon/doc/sphinx/src/interface/state.rst

   params not marked ``Restart`` are updated only by user code, not automatically.
 Note that not all parameter types can be output to HDF5 file.
 However, most common scalar, vector, and ``Kokkos`` view types are supported.
-Note also that by default the ``Mesh`` object and each ``MeshBlock`` object all own their own copies of all packages.
+Note also that if the value of a ``Param`` is different on different MPI ranks, this will result in undefined behaviour.
 - ``void UpdateParam<T>(const std::string& key, T& value)``\ updates a
   parameter (e.g., a timestep control coefficient, refinement tolerance, etc.) with name ``key`` and value ``value``.
 A parameter of the same